ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-css/index.md

 --ag-grid-size: 4px;
 --ag-cell-horizontal-padding: calc(var(--ag-grid-size) * 3);
 --ag-header-height: var(--ag-row-height);

+// blending cascades for colours (Quartz theme only)
+--ag-selected-row-background-color:
+    color-mix(in srgb, transparent, var(--ag-active-color) 8%);
 ```

-In this example, if you provide a value for `--ag-grid-size` of 10px then `--ag-cell-horizontal-padding` will default to 30px and --ag-header-height to 10px.
+If you provide a value for `--ag-grid-size` of "10px" then `--ag-cell-horizontal-padding` will default to "30px" and `--ag-header-height` to "10px".
 However it is still possible to override these defaults with your own values.

+Likewise, if you provide a value for `--ag-active-color` of red "rgb(255,0,0)" then --ag-selected-row-background-color will default to an 8% semi-transparent red "rgba(255,0,0,0.08)".

 <note>
-The Sass Styling API additionally implements [Colour Blending](../global-style-customisation-sass/#colour-blending), where for example if you set `range-selection-border-color` to red then `range-selection-background-color` will automatically default to a semi-transparent red.
-This is not possible in pure CSS, so it's necessary to set both `--ag-range-selection-border-color` and `--ag-range-selection-background-color`.
-See [Theme Colour Variables](#theme-colour-variables) for instructions on how to manually recreate this in CSS.
+Colour Blending on CSS variables is currently only implemented in the Quartz theme.
+Other themes need to specify their own colours for each variable, or use the Sass Styling API which implements [Colour Blending](../global-style-customisation-sass/#colour-blending) for all themes.
 </note>

 ## Customising Themes using CSS Rules